The Reality of Censorship

 Submitting a film for classification is not cheap and it may not be practical for small distributions.
 The censors will kindly provide an additional service of publishing guidelines on what is considered legal or illegal.
-It will surely allow webmasters
+It will surely allow

-a clearer picture of where they stand, but no doubt a margin of interpretation will mean that they can never be quite 100% certain that they have got it right.
+webmasters a clearer picture of where they stand, but no doubt a margin of interpretation will mean that they can never be quite 100% certain that they have got it right.

 Another shadow on the horizon is from the impending update to the EU's Television Without Frontiers directive, In the next 2 or 3 years the Government will enact laws extending the reach of TV style regulation to the Internet.
-The politicians and civil
+The politicians and

-adult content but exactly how will they do this in reality?
+children from adult content but exactly how will they do this in reality?

 The Internet adult industry currently relies on the concept of a voluntary entry screen asking people if they are old enough to enter.
 What will happen of the EU says that this is inadequate?
-Will webmasters have to wait for fingerprint readers or will
+Will webmasters have to wait for fingerprint readers or

-ID card/credit card numbers be sufficient?
+will ID card/credit card numbers be sufficient?

 Another straightforward sounding requirement is to allow a way for viewers to complain about racial hatred etc. At the simplest level, this could mean that all live video has to be recorded in case of challenge.
-And even small companies may have to consider
+And even small companies may have to

-employing legal departments and call centres etc to deal with possible complaints.
+consider employing legal departments and call centres etc to deal with possible complaints.

 Internet regulation will result in both winners and losers.
 It is likely that early casualties will include the softcore UK satellite broadcasters.
-Someone will surely market a set top box connected to the phone socket rather that the satellite dish such
+Someone will surely market a set top box connected to the phone socket rather that the satellite dish

-that is just as simple to use as a Sky Digibox.
+such that is just as simple to use as a Sky Digibox.
 Who will want to pay for satellite softcore when there is an easy hardcore alternative?

-Those that are computer literate may choose to continue searching out international web sites that provide niche services via Google etc. But there will also be a mass market that will opt for the set top box dedicated to an officially sanctioned and well
+Those that are computer literate may choose to continue searching out international web sites that provide niche services via Google etc. But there will also be a mass market that will opt for the set top box dedicated to an officially sanctioned and

-established company complete with deep pockets for advertising, marketing and customer service.
+well established company complete with deep pockets for advertising, marketing and customer service.